seaboyz/You-Dont-Know-JS/scope-closures/ch2.md

 ***And if any identifier came from a `var` declaration (as opposed to `let`/`const`), that variable is automatically initialized to `undefined` so that it can be used;***

-***otherwise,(let,const) the variable remains uninitialized (aka, in its "TDZ," see Chapter 5) and cannot be used until its full declaration-and-initialization are executed.***
+***otherwise,(let) the variable remains uninitialized (aka, in its "TDZ," see Chapter 5) and cannot be used until its full declaration-and-initialization are executed.***

 In the `for (let student of students) {` statement, `students` is a *source* reference that must be looked up.
 But how will that lookup be handled, since the scope of the function will not find such an identifier?